textpattern/textpattern.github.io/administration/users-panel.md

 ### Administrator controls

 Administrators and Publisher can see and use a selection list control under the user accounts table.
-The selection menu options are:

-* Change privilege
-* Reset password
-* Delete

 The control menu works in relation to the check boxes that begin each table record.

 ## User data form